Data is incredible.

 For more help, read: How Much Does it Cost to Start a Dropshipping Store?

-With so many businesses slow to capitalize on the growing ecommerce trend, this is great news for new and existing ecommerce entrepreneurs.
+With so many businesses slow to capitalize on the growing ecommerce industry, this is great news for new and existing ecommerce entrepreneurs.

 For more help, check out this video:

-Other key reasons include the ability to use coupons and apply discounts (41 percent), read other customers’ reviews (35 percent), easily return their items (33 percent), and have a quick checkout process (30 percent).
+Other key reasons include the ability to use coupons and apply discounts (38.1%), read reviews left by other customers (31%), being able to easily return their items (30.1%), and having a quick checkout process (27.8%).

 In other words, the strength of ecommerce lies in its convenience.

-The Key Takeaway: Make sure that your customer experience is built for convenience.
+The key takeaway: Make sure your customer experience is built for convenience.

 Shoppers should find the process simple and intuitive.
 This also means providing fast shipping and hassle-free returns.